caltechlibrary/newt/mustache.1.md

 the same template library that Newt's Mustache uses so the results should match. **mustache}** can read JSON data from a file or from standard input.
 The template name needs to be provided on the command line.
-In this way **mustache** can be used to process JSON in a Posix style pipe line.
+In this way **mustache** can be used to process JSON in a POSIX style pipe line.

 # OPTIONS